Sign up to receive election email updates.

 Bowthorpe - BO1, BO2, BO3, BO4, BO5

 Catton Grove - CG1, CG2, CG3, CG4, CG5

 Nelson - NE1, NE2, NE3, NE4

 Thorpe Hamlet - TH1, TH2, TH3, TH4, TH5

 University - UN1, UN2, UN3, UN4, UN5

 About my vote

-Promote the Vote - Promote the Vote is a project which provides free workshops to encourage people with learning disabilities to gain a better understanding of politics, become active citizens and register to vote.
-This project is managed by Speaking Up and funded by the Electoral Commission.
+Promote the Vote is a project which provides free workshops to encourage people with learning disabilities to gain a better understanding of politics, become active citizens and register to vote.

 Past election results